IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-04-modular-apps.md

 download the current locations, speeds, and headings of San Francisco Muni\'s buses and trams.
 That operator comes from a version of the com.ibm.streamsx.inet toolkit that is available only on GitHub.
-This toolkit was installed in your environment when you installed the lab files.
+This toolkit was installed in your environment when you installed the tutorial files.

 The application parses, filters, and transforms the NextBus.com data and